Inspectors press Syria on chemical arms 'discrepancies': envoys

 Assad’s government has indicated it wants the U.N.-OPCW mission shut down as soon as all chemicals are shipped out of Syria.

-But Western officials want the mission to continue to investigate numerous ambiguities in Syria’s chemical weapons declaration, which have become increasingly glaring during the course of the mission’s work.
+But Western officials want the mission to continue to investigate numerous ambiguities in Syria’s chemical weapons declaration, which have become increasingly glaring in the course of the mission’s work.

 The officials have cited U.S., French and British intelligence that Assad’s government had failed to disclose all of its poison gas stocks in its original declaration, leaving it with the capability to produce and deploy chemical arms.